 A spouse hid or concealed a prior divorce.

 The marriage was held within 72 hours of the marriage license being issued.

 The divorce process can be complicated, contentious and emotionally draining, but doing adequate research and finding the right attorney can greatly improve the outcome of your divorce.

 Bineham & Gillen has over 30 years of combined experience working in all aspects of family law.
-If you’re beginning the divorce process and need an attorney that is knowledgeable, honest and fair, schedule a free initial consultation with our team today.
+If you’re beginning the divorce process and need an attorney that is knowledgeable, honest and fair, schedule a consultation with our team today.
 We will sit down with you to discuss the details of your case and help you make smart decisions for the good of you and your family.